violethaze74/eclipse/README.md

 errors such as `java.lang.String` not found and `java.lang.Exception` not found indicate a misconfigured _jdkHome_.
 With the introduction of _Java modules_ with Java 9, there is no longer a separate JRE distribution.

-### Clearing the Travis cache

-If a particular CI build in the matrix (e.g. Java 8 Eclipse 4.8 on push) appears to be reproducibly failing while other builds pass, try clearing the cache on Travis.
-To do so, on the relevant page

-1. More Options > Caches

-2. Delete all repository caches

-3. "Are you sure?" dialog.
-Press OK.